mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   understanding at all.
 His last word on the issue amounts to admitting that what's in the fool's understanding is only a set of words, not God himself, hence the argument cannot get started.

+## Omnipotence in Damiani and Abelard

+* Diamani: If God cannot do any of the things that he does not want to do, since he never does anything except what he wants to do, it follows that he cannot do anything at all except what he does.
+As a result we shall have to say frankly that God is not making it rain today because he cannot.
+* Abelard raised the question whether God can make more things, or better things, than the things he has made, and whether he can refrain from acting as he does.
+If God can make more and better things than he has, is it not mean of him not to do so?
+After all, it costs him no effort.
+  Whatever he does, or refrains from doing, is done or left undone for the best possible reasons, however hidden from us these may be.
+So it seems that God cannot act except in the way he has in fact acted.
+On the other hand, if we take any sinner on his way to damnation, it is clear that he could be better than he is; for if not, he is not to be blamed, still less to be damned, for his sins.
+But if he could be better, then God could make him better; so there is something that God could make better than he has.
+* Suppose it is now not raining: this must be because God so wills.
+That must mean that now is not a good time for rain.
+So if we say that God could now make it rain, we are attributing to God the power to do something foolish.
+Whatever God wants to do, he can, but if he doesn't want to, then he can't.
+It is true that we poor creatures can act otherwise than we do (MK: do or ought to do?); but this is not something to be proud of, it is a mark of our infirmity, like our ability to walk, eat, and sin.
+We would be better off without the ability to do what we ought not to do.
+* In answer to the argument that sinners must be capable of salvation if they are to be justly punished, Abelard rejects the step from ‘This sinner can be saved by God’ to ‘God can save this sinner’.
+The underlying logical principle—that ‘p if and only if q’ entails ‘possibly p if and only if possibly q’—is invalid, he claims, and encounters many counter-examples.
+  One might object that God would deserve no gratitude from men if he cannot do otherwise than he does.
+But Abelard has an answer.
+God is not acting under compulsion: his will is identical with goodness that necessitates him to act as he does.